galawaydude/data-place/100 operating-systems/Process Management.md

 ### **Highest Response Ratio Next (HRRN)

-it is a non-preemptive algorithm, that tries to correct the starvation problem of SJF, while still favoring shorter jobs.
+it is a ==non-preemptive== algorithm, that tries to correct the starvation problem of SJF, while still favoring shorter jobs.

 Basically, at every instance, when there is a new process, a thing called response ratio is calculated
 ```